 EllenDeller Posted: 09/11/12

 I think the word "luscious" might apply.
 This was so good we practically licked the bowl!
-I did make 50% more peanut sauce and added an extra TB of peanut butter beyond the recipe proportions.
-This does add more calories, but my goodness it's good.
+I did make 50% more peanut sauce and though this does add more calories, my goodness it's good.
 My family likes food hot, so I added more siracha too.
 My only other change was to add fresh ginger and use peanut oil for the tempeh and sesame oil for the vegetables, as I feared too much sesame flavor might dominate everything.
-Oh, and I had asian long beans from the farmer's market and combined them with tender yellow snap beans.
-Served three adults with jasmine rice for a memorable meal.
+Oh, and I added two tsp. of lime juice to the peanut sauce, and we had cut limes on the table, along with fish sauce to sprinkle on as desired.
+One serving was plenty for me, but my husband ate two.
+No other dish was necessary, though I did put out a plate of sliced oranges.

 alissaj0454 Posted: 09/17/12